wp-plugins/relocate-upload/readme.txt

 === Relocate Upload ===
-Contributors: alanft,tberneman
+Contributors: alanft, tberneman
 Tags: admin, upload, folder, relocate
 Requires at least: 2.8
-Tested up to: 3.7.1
+Tested up to: 4.1
-Stable tag: 0.22
+Stable tag: 0.23

 Wordpress uploads media to one pre-set folder.
 Relocate Upload lets you switch media to other folders.